igordertigor/triforce/README.rst

 linked.

-The special `triforce` section contains additional parameters that govern how the system virtualenv will be conifgured.
+The special `triforce` section contains additional parameters that govern how the system virtualenv will be configured.
 For example in both cases above, the virtualenvs themselves and their symlinks will be installed into `/tmp/example`.
 In the `.demo_sysvenv2` case, the `venv_command` command has been set to `python2` indicating that a virtualenv with legacy python should be